Untouched by the Arab Spring lays the western kingdom of Morocco, at the edge of North Africa.

 Bahia Palace from the outside is deceivingly old, but inside you’re welcomed by fountains and beautifully designed interiors.

-I had made a little friend in the palace that I dread to leave but had to 😦
+I had made a little friend in the palace.

 With the setting of the sun, the market place transforms itself into the night market, where the music is loud, things seem a lot more confusing with the flashing of lights and street hustlers in the form of small girls start singing Bollywood songs to us in Hindi to make easy cash from us by breaking our hearts.

 An eventful day leads us to the stunning Moroccan train station, where Aaqib is eager to go home and sleep and prepare for our next day, in part 2, the Atlas mountains!

 See you in part 2!